CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.2.2 Active Directory.md

 ### 1.3 Delimitation

 This module considers the threats and measures specific to Active Directory.
 General security recommendations for directory services can be found in the module APP.2.1 General directory service.
 The general measures described there are specified and supplemented in the present module.
-This module does not repeat the requirements of securing the operating systems of the servers and clients used for the operation and administration of the AD (eg SYS.1.2.2 Windows Server 2012 or SYS.2.2.3 client under Windows 10) and the underlying network infrastructure.
+This module does not repeat the requirements for securing the operating systems of the servers and clients used for the operation and management of the AD (eg SYS.1.2.2 Windows Server 2012 or SYS.2.2.3 client under Windows 10) and the underlying network infrastructure.
 Even processes such as data backup and patch management are treated only to the extent that special features are to be considered in the field of AD.

 2 risk situation
 -----------------